 Besides, predicting the unemployment rate that will occur given a change in NGDP growth is boring compared to predicting what will happen to prices of investment assets, for example.

-While thinking about the above, I was also thinking about how large changes in stock indexes seemed to be in relation to changes in expected NGDP growth.
+While thinking about the above, I was also thinking about how large changes in stock indexes seemed to be in relation to changes in expected NGDP.
 Why were stock prices so volatile?
 I believe, consistent with market monetarism, that when the money supply isn’t expected to grow as quickly as the demand for money, the expected rate of return on cash and close equivalents increases proportionately, reflecting an increased demand for money.
 Demand for money apparently is usually determined by the expected supply.

 It then dawned on me that the expected increase in the value of the dollar versus consumption and investment would directly subtract from the expected rate of return on most non-fixed income investments.

-So, how does this idea work out for predicting how changes in NGDP growth affects stock prices?
+So, how does this idea work out for predicting how changes in NGDP affects stock prices?
 Apparently, pretty well.

-The little model below simply divides the expected change in NGDP growth by the implicit yield on a broad representative stock index, such as the S&P 500:
+The little model below simply divides the expected change in NGDP by the implicit yield on a broad representative stock index, such as the S&P 500:

 The model could simply be stated as P/E ratio x ΔGDP, but 500 stock prices can’t fall to zero unless the companies all go out of business, so I make an adjustment for this fact, resulting in: